beet-software/dorm/dorm_framework/README.md

 ### Operations

-The `DatabaseEntity` class provides a `repository` field you can use to access all the CRUD methods (which conveniently all start with the letter *p*).
+This class provides a `repository` field you can use to access all the CRUD methods (which conveniently all start with the letter *p*).

 #### Creating